lupyuen/lupyuen.github.io/src/llm.md

 We're experimenting with an __LLM Bot__ (Large Language Model) that will review Pull Requests for [__Apache NuttX RTOS__](https://nuttx.apache.org/docs/latest/index.html).

-This article explains...
+This article explains how we...

+- TODO: PR Bot in Action

+- TODO: 2 Requirements for PR Review

+- TODO: 3 Call the Gemini LLM

+- TODO: 4 Fail Gracefully with Emojis

+- TODO: 5 Call the GitHub API

+- TODO: 6 Run The Bot

-TODO: Sheer accident
+- TODO: Sheer accident

 ![Pull Request for NuttX Repo](https://lupyuen.github.io/images/llm-pr.jpg)